hanna-agbanrin/Defund-The-Police/index.md

 - Topic 7 was unclear to us
 - Protests and clashes against the police

 We observe a great deal of convergence between #DefundThePolice and the main corpus, in particular as it relates with violent protests, and the need to change profoundly change the police institution.
-We hypothesize that the #DefundThePolice contributed to shaping these frames within the broader Black lives Matter movement.
-In order to demonstrae this, we look at a hashtag network around #BlackLivesMatter, in order to see whether there were any co-occurences of #BLM and #DefundThePolice
+We hypothesize that the #DefundThePolice contributed to either shape either diffuse these frames within the broader Black lives Matter movement.
+In order to demonstrate this, we look at a hashtag network around #BlackLivesMatter, in order to see whether there were any co-occurences of #BLM and #DefundThePolice

 ## Hashtag Network

 This is the hashtag network that we generated thanks to the Twitter Explorer, which shows hastags most associated with #BLM.
 ![image](https://user-images.githubusercontent.com/102752920/161737084-dc18d710-3e0a-4405-92f8-af1a1b54ac8c.png)

-We can see that within our query, #DefundThePolice and #AbolishThePolice are among tweets most frequently associated with #BlackLivesMatter.
+#DefundThePolice and #AbolishThePolice are among tweets most frequently associated with #BlackLivesMatter, and they both belong to two different hashtag niches:
 ![image](https://user-images.githubusercontent.com/102752920/161737117-17e36aca-920d-4d9f-82ed-a90f560b552c.png)

 If we zoom in: